The Homeowner’s Guide To Solar Tax Credits and Incentives

 What About State Solar Tax Credits and Rebates?

-Some states offer additional tax incentives, rebates and property tax exemptions for installing a home solar system.
-With these state-level programs, you may be able to deduct a portion of the cost of your solar panel system from your state tax bill, similar to how it works with the federal tax credits.
+Some states offer additional tax incentives, rebates, and property tax exemptions for installing a home solar system.
+With these state-level programs, you may be able to deduct a portion of the cost of your solar panel system from your state tax bill, similar to how it works with federal tax credits.
 Consult your tax advisor regarding how state incentives and credits may affect your tax liability.

 Solar and storage credits vary significantly by state, but your Sunnova dealer will be up to date on your local incentives and can steer you in the right direction.* You can find more state-specific incentives at www.dsireusa.org.

-What About Those Local Rebates?
+What Local Solar Rebates?

 It may be possible to receive a cash rebate or other incentive from your municipality, utility company, or other organization that wants to promote solar energy.
 These local rebates can help to further reduce your system costs and are generally available for a limited time.
 They may end once funding has run out, or a certain amount of solar has been installed in the community.